mansstiv/System-Programming/README.md

 # Part3 - serverClient

-<p>Purpose of this project is similar, as it were in part2.
-However, this time except processes communicating with named-pipes, we have also a multithread client and a multithread server.</p>
+<p>Purpose of this project is similar as it were in Part 2.
+However this time except multiple processes communicating with named-pipes, we have also a multithread client and a multithread server working together.</p>

 <p><b>Test</b> knoledge on <b>thread programming</b> and <b>network communication (TCP Protocol)</b>.</p>